SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 When a *metadata* ACDC is disclosed (presented) only the *Discloser's* signature(s) is attached not the *Issuer's* signature(s).
 This precludes the *Issuer's* signature(s) from being used as a point of correlation until after the *Disclosee* has agreed to the terms in the rule section.
 When chain-link confidentiality is used, the *Issuer's* signatures are not disclosed to the *Disclosee* until after the *Disclosee* has agreed to keep them confidential.
 The *Disclosee* is protected from forged *Discloser* because ultimately verification of the disclosed ACDC will fail if the *Discloser* does not eventually provide verifiable *Issuer's* signatures.
 Nonetheless, should the potential *Disclosee* not agree to the terms of the disclosure expressed in the rule section then the *Issuer's* signature(s) is not leaked.

-## Unpermissioned Exploitation
+## Unpermissioned Exploitation of Data

-The primary goal is to protect against unpermissioned exploitation of data.
-The primary goal is not privacy per se but privacy may be a mechanism to protect against unpermissioned exploitation of data.
-There are two primary mechanisms we may use to protect against unpermissioned exploitation.
+An important design goal of ACDCs is they support the sharing of provably authentic data while also protecting against the un-permissioned exploitation of that data.
+Often the term *privacy protection* is used to describe similar properties.
+But a narrow focus on "privacy protection" may lead to problematic design trade-offs.
+With ACDCs, the primary design goal is not *data privacy protection* per se but the more general goal of protection from the ***un-permissioned exploitation of data***.
+In this light, a *given privacy protection* mechanism may be employed to help protect against *unpermissioned exploitation of data* but only when it serves that more general-purpose and not as an end in and of itself.
+There are two primary mechanisms ACDCs use to protect against *unpermissioned exploitation of data*.
 These are:

 * Chain-link Confidentiality [[41]]
 * Selective Disclosure